Gathering relevant data is the single most important thing in data-driven web development and personalization.

 You can track products:

 - Using a data feed to fetch product data.
 You can ensure correct product information on your site by batch-updating product data.
-This option is available for you, if you are a Professional Services customer.
+This option is available if you are a Professional Services customer.
 Your Frosmo team will implement the tracking for your site.

 Product data can include several attributes, such as: